franckalbinet/ictp-3268-data-science/README.md

 4. Make virtual env. visible/switchable from Jupyter notebook: `conda install nb_conda`
 5. Install required packages: `conda install pandas numpy matplotlib scipy`
 6. Save current environment to a file: `conda env export > ictp-3268.yml`
-7. Then to load an environment from that file (a.k.a "The easy way"): `conda env create -f ictp-3268.yml` (This is particularly convenient to make your data science pipeline reproducible).
+7. Then to load an environment from that file a.k.a "The easy way": `conda env create -f ictp-3268.yml` (This is particularly convenient to make your data science pipeline reproducible).

 ## II.
 Running a Jupyter Notebook presentation [Optional]